-Pa = value of the credit protection adjusted for maturity mismatch t = min (T, residual maturity of the credit protection arrangement) expressed in years
+Pa = value of the credit protection adjusted for maturity monuten Р = credit protection (e.g. collateral amount, guarantee amount) adjusted for any haircuts t = min (T, residual maturity of the credit protection arrangement) expressed in years Т = min (5, residual maturity of the exposure) expressed in years.